Gay villages in the United Kingdom: Liverpool

-Liverpool is home to a significant LGBT population, with an estimated 94,000 LGBT people living in the city, equivalent to the LGBT population of San Francisco.
+Liverpool is home to a significant LGBT population, with an estimated 38,936 LGBT people living in the wider city region.
 Liverpool is also the first and only British city to officially recognise its gay quarter Stanley Street Quarter, installing street signs bearing the rainbow-coloured Pride flag to identify it in 2011 on Stanley Street, Cumberland Street, Temple Lane, Eberle Street and Temple Street.

 Liverpool Pride was established in 2010 and draws tens of thousands each year.
 The city's annual Homotopia festival is run by the only lesbian, gay, bisexual, trans and queer combined arts organisation in northern England.